tiwariaayu/crawlchat/docs/docs/docusaurus-sidepanel.md

 }
 ```

-## Source links
+## crawlchat-client

-As mentioned above, one of the biggest advantages of having side panel so that the source link navigation is client side and gives a better experiance to the users.
-Following code handles whenever a user clicks the source links and navigates the page without doing a full page reload.

-You need to install the `crawlchat-client` npm package on your Docusaurus project.
+You need to install the `crawlchat-client` npm package on your Docusaurus project and use the `useCrawlChatSidePanel` hook on your `Layout/index.tsx` file so that it handles client side navigation, dark theme sync, resizing, and makes it a regular Ask AI Popup on mobile devices.

 ```bash
 npm install crawlchat-client